Shawn: Nondescript? I've never heard that term used to describe a woman unless she was a robbery suspect.

 - Franklin from Grand Theft Auto V. Although he's the Audience Surrogate and which ending you get depends on a crucial decision he makes during the game's climax, he has overall the least involvement in the main storyline of the three protagonists.
 While Michael and Trevor have an elaborate history together and a personal conflict that is the crux of the game's story, as well as fleshed-out personalities that contrast each other, Franklin only meets them during the events of the game, has a fairly standard up-and-coming new guy personality and only occasionally gets involved in their fighting to play the Only Sane Man.
 The fact that he's also the Token Minority doesn't help.

 - Makoto Naegi from the Danganronpa franchise is stated to be one, having no real outstanding traits compared to his much more talented and more recognized classmates.
-And indeed, the only reason why he was able to get into such a prestigious school like Hope's Peak Academy was because he was randomly selected out of everyone in Japan as the "Ultimate Lucky Student".
+And indeed, the only reason why he was able to get into such a prestigious school like Hope's Peak Academy was that he was randomly selected out of everyone in Japan as the "Ultimate Lucky Student".
 Gradually subverted over the course of the series, as it turns out that his greatest asset is his unrelenting optimism, which helped the surviving students of Danganronpa: Trigger Happy Havoc corner the Mastermind and led to the creation of the Future Foundation.
+It's shown at various points that he actually was Born Lucky, as he managed to cheat death multiple times such as during the first case when his faulty bathroom door ends up proving him innocent of a murder.

 - Until Dawn has Beth Washington, who gets almost no character development compared to her siblings and dies before the prologue even ends.